-The Upper West Side Community is proposing a residential, commercial and employment development on the subject lands.
-The proposed will support the Airport Growth Employment District and the John C. Munroe International Airport.
+The Upper West Side Landowners Group is proposing a residential, commercial and employment community on the subject lands located within the block bounded by Twenty Road West, Upper James Street, Dickenson Road and Glancaster Road.
+The proposal will support the Airport Growth Employment District and the John C. Munroe International Airport.
+The subject lands include approximately 219 ha of land within the development block (see Figure 1).
 It will also act as an effective land use transition to the existing low-density residential neighbourhood on the north side of Twenty Road West.
 The development will be supported by a comprehensive storm water management strategy, community facilities such as parks and schools and a natural heritage system.

-Orion Environmental was retained to undertake an Agricultural Impact Assessment of the lands owned by the Upper West Side Community Group.
-The purpose of the Agricultural Impact Assessment (AIA) is to assess the impact of removing the lands owned by the Upper West Side Community Group from agriculture in order to assess the agricultural implications of the inclusion of the lands currently designated Rural as future development lands in the Municipal Comprehensive Review.
+Orion Environmental was retained to undertake an Agricultural Impact Assessment of the lands owned by the Upper West Side Landowners Group.
+The purpose of the Agricultural Impact Assessment (AIA) is to assess the impact of the development of the UWS Study Area with urban uses from an agricultural perspective in order to assess the agricultural implications resulting from the UWS Secondary Plan.
+Previous iterations of this report were completed in October 2018 and March 2021.

 Upon completion of the aforementioned assessment the results were incorporated into a comparison of the four alternative potential growth areas within the City of Hamilton identified in Corbett Land Strategies Inc. report entitled Municipal Comprehensive Review (GRIDS 2) Process Employment Land Review.
 The purpose of this analysis was to compare the agricultural resources within the alternative growth areas, identify the potential long-term impacts to the agricultural land use in the region and recommend the preferred alternative for growth from an agricultural perspective.
-Figure 1 shows the Upper West Side Community lands and the alternative growth areas are as follows:
+Figure 1 shows the Upper West Side Landowners Group lands and the alternative development lands reviewed in this assessment.
+The four alternative growth areas are as follows: